 The most common rationale behind the use of teacher judgment scales is that they provide additional information about the characteristics and behaviors associated with giftedness (Westberg, 2012).
-Lohman and Lakin (2007) also argue for the inclusion of teacher judgment measures when identifying students for gifted services, stating, "Combining evidence of current achievement, reasoning abilities, and teacher ratings can help increase the diversity of gifted programs while also identifying the students in all ethnic groups most likely to benefit from special instruction" (p.
+Lohman and Lakin (2007) also argue for the inclusion of teacher judgment measures when identifying students for gifted services, stating that "Combining evidence of current achievement, reasoning abilities, and teacher ratings can help increase the diversity of gifted programs while also identifying the students in all ethnic groups most likely to benefit from special instruction" (p.
 22).
-In her chapter, Using Teacher Rating Scales in the Identification of Gifted Students (Westberg, 2012), she evaluated 3 instruments that have empirical support for their use and are listed on subsequent slides.
-She also offers some best advice when using teacher judgement measures in the identification process, which include:
+In her chapter Using Teacher Rating Scales in the Identification of Gifted Students (Westberg, 2012), she evaluated 3 instruments that have empirical support for their use.
+She offers advice when using teacher judgement measures in the identification process:

 - 1. Screening and identification procedures and instruments should align with the definition and services for which we are identifying students.
 For example, if a district is providing advanced classes in language arts and mathematics, then it is important to select instruments that better match the talent being served. - 2.
-Modifying teacher judgement instruments is not permissible since the reliability and validity and technical support for the instrument will be compromised. - 3.
-Scores from each scale on the instrument should not be added together because
+Modifying teacher judgment instruments is not permissible since the reliability, validity, and technical support for the instrument will be compromised. - 3.
+Scores from each scale on the instrument should not be added together, because

 - valuable data is lost about a child's unique strengths. - 4.
 Teacher training is very important before asking teachers to complete teacher-rating forms.
-Additionally, she cites research that has found that teachers helping teachers focus on particular manifestations of traits in specific cultural or socioeconomic setting would improve the predictive validity of the ratings (Hunsaker, Finley, & Frank, 1997) while Gear (1978) found that trained teachers, versus untrained teachers, nominate more students.
+Additionally, she cites research that has found that teachers helping teachers focus on particular manifestations of traits in specific cultural or socioeconomic setting would improve the predictive validity of the ratings (Hunsaker, Finley, & Frank, 1997), while Gear (1978) found that trained teachers nominate more students than untrained teachers.